The Rape of Proserpina: Creation

 Of all the Bernini works commissioned by Borghese, the only known preparatory material (and Bernini's earliest datable drawing) is a sketch of the Rape of Proserpina.
 In Bernini's sculpture, Pluto and Proserpina are nearly parallel, but in the drawing, Proserpina forms a diagonal across Pluto's body; additionally, the sketch lacks a Cerberus, though there is a vague object at Pluto's leg.
 And in the drawing, Proserpina's right arm does not lift upwards.

 Additionally, a fragment study of the head of Proserpina resides in the Cleveland Museum of Art.
 Small particles embedded in the surface of the terracotta suggest that a larger clay study existed but was used to make a plaster cast, destroying all but the head.
 The remaining piece was then fired into terracotta.
-The fragment, which is near identical to the head of the finished sculpture, was long thought to be a preparatory work by Bernini, but scrape marks uncharacteristic of Bernini suggest that it was instead made by a family member.
+The fragment, which is nearly identical to the head of the finished sculpture, was long thought to be a preparatory work by Bernini, but scrape marks uncharacteristic of Bernini suggest that it was instead made by a family member.
 The Head of Proserpina was bought from the Palazzo Bernini by Busiri Vici in 1839, and sold again to the Cleveland Museum of Art in 1968.

-The Rape of Proserpina is made of a high-quality Carrara marble, which was hard to find in large blocks and highly coveted by 17th-century sculptors.
+The Rape of Proserpina is made of high-quality Carrara marble, which was hard to find in large blocks and highly coveted by 17th-century sculptors.
 Marble is a very heavy material, but Proserpina is held aloft with apparent ease, and her arm stretches out away from the rest of the group.
 Given that the original sketch had no Cerberus, it's possible that the dog was added only when Bernini realized he needed a buttress to support the rest of the sculpture.
 This helps Bernini achieve a weightlessness akin to flesh.
 Furthermore, Bernini uses different tools to render the illusion of differing materials.
 He formulates the softness of flesh with abrasives, foliage with a chisel, and fabric with a rasp.

 The sculpture was placed against a wall, upon a now-destroyed pedestal with a poem by Maffeo Barberini inscribed upon it: "Oh you who are bending down to gather flowers, \ behold as I am abducted to the home of the cruel Dis."
-The inscription, originally created between 1618 and 1620, is Proserpina's anguished warn to others collecting flowers.
+The inscription, originally created between 1618 and 1620, is Proserpina's anguished warning to others collecting flowers.
 As flowers are not depicted in the statue, despite being explicitly mentioned in the poem, it's unlikely the poem inspired the commission.